Waleedprw22/Work_Public/segmentation/README.md

 # Instance Segmentation and Object Pose Estimation Project

 Welcome to the Instance Segmentation and Object Pose Estimation project!
-In this project, we tackle the challenges of instance segmentation and estimating the pose of objects using RGB images and depth information.
+In this project, I tackled the challenges of instance segmentation and estimating the pose of objects using RGB images and depth information.

 ## Project Outline